ibm-cloud-docs/subnets/use-secondary-self-hosted-vms.md

 So let's say you have two Bare Metal Servers, let's call them `aunt` and `uncle`.
 Both will be host to your own virtual machines, and each already has their own IP addresses assigned from a **Primary Subnet**.
-You need additional IP addresses for the virtual machines.
+You need additional IP addresses for your virtual machines.
 You could use any type of Secondary Subnet to achieve that, but we'd recommend using a **Portable Secondary Subnet** as the source of addresses used by your VMs.
-A portable subnet provides both `aunt` and `uncle` access to the IP addresses defined by the portable subnet.
-This way, you can share those IP addresses across both servers, and if you utilize migration techniques for your VMs, can transfer VMs across your hosts seamlessly.
+A portable subnet provides both `aunt` and `uncle` access to the IP addresses defined by the subnet.
+This way, you can share those IP addresses across both servers, and if you utilize migration techniques for your VMs, can transfer VMs across those servers seamlessly.

-Now let's say you've created two virtual machines, `VPS1` and `VPS2`, purchased portable subnet 129.42.0.0/29, and assigned two addresses from the portable subnet to your virtual machines.
-The IP address utilization would look something like
+Now let's say you've created two virtual machines, `VPS1` and `VPS2`, purchased portable subnet 129.42.0.0/29, and assigned two addresses from it to your virtual machines.
+The IP address utilization would look something like this:
-this:

-129.42.0.0/29
+129.42.0.0/29 - Portable Secondary Subnet
 ```
 129.42.0.0 – Network
 129.42.0.1 – Gateway